 I completed my PhD in Biomathematics at UCLA in 2012 under the guidance of Marc A. Suchard.
-Generally, I work on mathematical and statistical problems related to stochastic processes in biomedical and evolutionary science.
+I work on mathematical and statistical problems related to stochastic processes in public health, biomedicine, evolutionary science.

 My methodological and theoretical interests are:

 - Continuous-time Markov chains

 - Walks on networks and graphs

 My work has practical applications in many fields, including: